Historical Markers in

 In the 20th century, Windsor County experienced changes and challenges brought about by the decline of agriculture and the rise of tourism.
 The county adapted to these shifts by promoting its scenic beauty and outdoor recreation opportunities, attracting visitors to its charming towns and picturesque landscapes.
 Today, Windsor County remains a vibrant and diverse community that balances its rich history with a commitment to sustainable development and preserving its natural resources.

-This timeline provides a condensed summary of the historical journey of Windsor County, Vermont.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Windsor County, Vermont.

 • 1761: Windsor County is established as one of the four original counties of the Vermont Republic.